-Sebastopol Hills has been informally recognized as a "neighborhood" within the Russian River Valley AVA, but, until now, has not yet petitioned for recognition by the Alcohol and Tobacco Tax and Trade Bureau (TTB) to become an official AVA.
-Sebastopol Hills has a substantial history of producing high-quality wine grapes through some of the most pedigreed vineyards in the region (see Section 2.0 Viticultural History).
-The name "Sebastopol Hills" is already widely used in the wine industry to identify the wines sourced from grapes grown in this area (see Section 3.0 Name Evidence).
+Sebastopol Hills has been informally recognized as a "neighborhood" within the Russian River Valley AVA.
+However, Sebastopol Hills has not yet petitioned for recognition by the Alcohol and Tobacco Tax and Trade Bureau ("TTB") to become an official AVA.
+Sebastopol Hills has a substantial history of producing high-quality wine grapes through some of the most pedigreed vineyards in the region (see Section 2.0 Viticultural History of Sebastopol Hills).
+The name "Sebastopol Hills" is widely used in the wine industry to identify the wines sourced from grapes grown in this area (see Section 3.0 Name Evidence).